Rozapz/World_Weather_Analysis/README.md

 ![World map and possible destinations](/Vacation_Search/WeatherPy_vacation_map.PNG)

 ## Vacation Iternity
-Customers chose to go to south Africa for their trip.
+Customers chose to go to South Africa for their trip.
 The Geoapify Routing API is used to create a travel itinerary that shows the route between four cities chosen from the customer’s possible travel destinations.
 Then, a map is created with a pop-up marker for each city on the itinerary as shown below:

 ![Customer Rout in South Africa](/Vacation_Itinerary/WeatherPy_travel_map.PNG)

-FYI, ZA is an abbreviation of the Dutch name for the South africa country: Zuid-Afrika.
+FYI, ZA is an abbreviation of the Dutch name for the South African country: Zuid-Afrika.